Crumbs-SS/CrumbsDevOps/CloudFormation/README.md

 - Click Test Connection.

 After click Test Connection you may get a window that says Workbench was unable validate the ssh host.
 If there's an option for continue or connect just select that option and the connection should still go through successfully.

+## Delete Stacks

+Since the Database and Cluster stacks both rely on the VPC stack you'll need to get rid of both of those stacks first before you can delete the VPC stack.